 .
 The Lord of the Rings

 would not necessarily have benefited from a clearly explained magic system, nor The Threepenny Opera

 a Well-Intentioned Extremist

-Also note that the occasional appearance of a trope to avoid doesn't prevent the work from being Rational Fic, it just makes it not quite as good a Rational Fic as it could have been.
+Also note that the occasional appearance of a trope to avoid doesn't prevent the work from being Rational Fic, if it conforms to most of the other troopes.

 open/close all folders